 A rival pitching coach, Billy Connors of the Chicago Cubs, even complimented Murphy by saying, “He’s the best I’ve ever seen, and I’ve seen Willie Mays.”
 Connors added, “I’ve seen Murphy win games every way there is, a base hit in the ninth, a home run, a great catch, beating the throw to first on a double play.
 I’ve never seen anything like him before in my life.”

 In 1986 Murphy played in “only” 160 games.
-That broke a streak of four consecutive seasons of playing in every game, including 740 in a row, which is good for 12th on the all-time list.
+That broke a streak of four consecutive seasons playing in every game, including 740 in a row, which is good for 12th on the all-time list.

 One of my favorite and most appropriate memories of Murphy from this season was when he cut his hand during a game colliding against the outfield wall.
 He received nine stitches for his efforts.
 He was supposed to miss about a week, ending his streak at 676 consecutive games.
 The next night, Murphy entered the game as a pinch-hitter and hit a home run off of Dwight Gooden, as the New York Mets ace lost his bid for a shutout.
-As was typical of Murphy and the Braves during this time period, he provided the only offense of the evening in an 8-1 loss.
+As was typical of Murphy and the Braves during this time, he provided the only offense of the evening in an 8-1 loss.

 The last great season of Murphy’s career was 1987 when he hit a career high 44 round trippers.
 At one point during the year, Murphy reached base in 74 consecutive games, which is good for third all-time.

-Murphy was able to achieve undeniable greatness during this decade despite playing on some terrible teams.
-Aside from 1982 and 1983 the Braves finished well below the MLB average in terms of runs scored per game in every single season.
+Murphy was able to achieve undeniable greatness during this decade despite playing on mostly terrible teams.
+Aside from 1982 and 1983 the Braves finished well below the MLB average in terms of runs scored per game every single season.
 In fact, three different times during the decade they finished second-to-last in terms of runs scored in all of baseball.
 In spite of having the deck stacked against him, he still put up impressive numbers that are worthy of the Hall of Fame.